netzmacht/contao-form-bundle/README.md

  - Missing input sanitizing.
 At the moment Contao input sanitizing is bypassed.
 If you have to use it you have to manually sanitize the data.
  - Unsupported form fields are just ignored (form generator)
+ - Submit buttons with images are not supported.